Pipal, Inc. - Last modified: March 20, 2017

-Your Consent: We may share or disclose your information with your consent, such as when you use a third party web client to access your Base account.
+Your Consent: We may share or disclose your information with your consent, such as when you use a third party web client/browser to access your Base account.

 Law and Harm: We may disclose your information if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect Base’s rights or property.